Chemical Dependency Departmental Certificate

 This program is offered at Clark State's Beavercreek and Springfield locations.

 This certificate is a recommended addition to the resume of anyone working in service fields including health care, criminal justice, correction, and social services.
 It recognizes that an individual's scope of knowledge and practice includes specific understanding of the pharmacology, physiology, and treatment processes for substance abuse and addictions concerns seen daily in these fields.

-For those interested in working in the field of addictions treatment, this certificate is focused on providing clock hours in the global function domains of practice required by the Ohio Chemical Dependency Professionals Board under the Ohio Department of Alcohol and Drug Addiction Services (ODADAS) that meets the eligibility standards to apply for the Chemical Dependency Counselor Assistant (CDCA) state certification.
+For those interested in working in the field of addictions treatment, this certificate is focused on providing clock hours in the global function domains of practice required by the Ohio Chemical Dependency Professionals Board under the Ohio Department of Alcohol and Drug Addiction Services (ODADAS) that meets the eligibility standards to apply for the Chemical Dependency Counselor Assistant (CDCA) Phase I and II state certifications.